Chris Bush (American football): Biography

 Bush played college football at Tulane University as a wide receiver.
 In his final year there, he started 20 games for Tulane catching 37 passes for an average of 18 yards per reception.
 After college, Bush was signed by the Tennessee Titans of the National Football League as an undrafted free agent, but was released in August 2005.
 He subsequently signed with the BC Lions of the Canadian Football League in May 2006.
-He helped the Lions win the 2006 Grey Cup.
+He played for the Lions during the 2006 season in which the Lions won the 2006 Grey Cup.